 What materials you use

-Using premium material will mean charging premium prices.
+Using premium materials will mean charging premium prices.
 However, using cheap materials will make your job easier.
 Depending on the size of your order, you may need to purchase multiple items.
-You may also need to buy supplies such as paper, ink, etc. The kind of pyrography wood you use impacts the price.
+You may also need to buy paper, ink, etc.ย The kind of pyrography wood you use impacts the price.

 Shipping costs

 Depending on your location, shipping may add up quickly.
 Shipping is usually included in the price of the item.
-But if you are selling prints online, you will need to include shipping costs into your pricing.
+But if you are selling prints online, you must include shipping costs in your pricing.ย

 Taxes